 Depending on whether you are applying for business van finance or personal van finance, you will be asked to fill out a Business Finance Application form or a Personal Finance Application form.

 If you are a sole trader, partnership, limited company or LLP applying for a business contract hire agreement, you will be asked to fill out a Business Finance Application form.
 On this, you will be asked to provide the following information:

 Please note, if you are applying on behalf of a limited company, you are confirming you have authority to authorise a credit search in the name of the company and each director.

-In certain cases, such as a business being less than a year old or the applicant having been refused vehicle finance before, you may be asked to provide additional information in certain circumstances.
+In certain cases, such as a business being less than two years old or the applicant having been refused vehicle finance before, you may be asked to provide additional information in certain circumstances.
 We might ask you for: